 Last summer we told you about the R22 phase out and with summer approaching, Barlow Service Experts wanted to remind you of your courses of action.

-If you have air conditioning equipment installed prior to 2010, it most likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+If you have an air conditioner installed before 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 Beginning in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.